-{\textbf{Related work.} In~\cite{franckACC}, the authors describe a data-driven algorithm similar to our algorithm.
-However, the algorithm in~\cite{franckACC} works only for control-affine dynamics.
-Further, most of the considered side information is not tailored for robotic systems, and the authors investigate only one-step optimal control problems.
+\paragraph{Related Work.} In our prior work~\citep{djeumou2021fly, djeumou2020onthefly}, we described a data-driven algorithm similar to the algorithm developed in this paper.
+However, the algorithm~\citep{djeumou2021fly, djeumou2020onthefly} works only for control-affine dynamics.
+Further, most of the considered side information is not tailored for robotics systems, and only one-step optimal control problems were investigated.
 In contrast, the algorithm in this paper is applicable for a more general class of dynamics with polynomial dependency in control.
-We also consider side information tailored for robotic systems such as algebraic constraints on unknown terms of the dynamics, e.g, Coulomb law of friction.
-Besides, we investigate short-horizon, rather than one-step optimal control problems.
+We also evaluate the developed algorithm on highly-complex systems and consider a larger set of side information, e.g., algebraic constraints on states and unknown terms.
+Besides, we investigate short-horizon rather than one-step optimal control problems.